-The step that Adjusts Audio Volume Balance Between Left and Right Channels for iPhone and iPadOS
+Adjust Audio Balance Between Left and Right Channels

-New iPadOS 13 Also has same settings for change Left/Right Audio Balance for Output Sound.
+New iOS 13 and later, Also has the same settings for change Left/Right Audio Balance for Output Sound.

 Step #1: Open the “Settings” app on your iDevice.

 - Note: iOS 13 or later, Accessibility has been moved out of General settings.

 Step #3: Go to the bottom and select “Audio/Visual”.